-- (a) The manner in which the reporting of an alleged trafficking case is to be dealt with; - the manner in which victims of trafficking should be identified, interviewed and treated, with particular attention to the vulnerability of child victims; - (c) measures to be taken in instances where foreign victims of trafficking are not conversant with any of the official languages of the Republic; - (d) the referral of victims of trafficking to social, health care and psychological services; and - (e) the referral of victims of trafficking or potential witnesses to the South African Police Service or relevant institutions or organisations if there is a likelihood that the victim or witnesses may be harmed or killed. - (6) (a) The Minister of Labour must- - (i) submit any directives provided for in subsection (5) to Parliament 30 days before they are issued; and - (ii) after the expiry of the 30-day period, publish them in the Gazette. - (b) The Director-General: Labour must provide an annual report on any relevant information to the Intersectoral Committee established by section 40, as determined by the Intersectoral Committee.]
-137

-[(7)](6) The National Director of Public Prosecutions must, after consultation with the Minister, the Directors-General: Health, Home Affairs, International Relations and Cooperation, Justice and Constitutional Development, Labour, [National Intelligence] State Security Agency, [and] Social Development, and Women, Youth, Children and People with Disabilities and the National Commissioner of the South African Police Services and the Chief Executive Officer: Government Communication and Information System, issue directives regarding all matters which are necessary or expedient to be provided for and which are to be followed by all members of the prosecuting authority who are tasked with the institution and conducting of prosecutions in cases relating to trafficking in persons, including the following:

-(a) The manner in which cases relating to trafficking in persons should be dealt with;
+- (a) The manner in which the reporting of an alleged trafficking case is to be dealt with; - (b) the manner in which victims of trafficking should be identified, interviewed and treated, with particular attention to the vulnerability of child victims; - (c) measures to be taken in instances where foreign victims of trafficking are not conversant with any of the official languages of the Republic; - (d) the referral of victims of trafficking to social, health care and psychological services; and - (e) the referral of victims of trafficking or potential witnesses to the South African Police Service or relevant institutions or organisations if there is a likelihood that the victim or witnesses may be harmed or killed. - (6) (a) The Minister of Labour must- - (i) submit any directives provided for in subsection (5) to Parliament 30 days before they are issued; and - (ii) after the expiry of the 30-day period, publish them in the Gazette. - (b) The Director-General: Labour must provide an annual report on any relevant information to the Intersectoral Committee established by section 40, as determined by the Intersectoral Committee.]152 - [(7)](6) The National Director of Public Prosecutions must, [after]in consultation with the Minister and after consultation with the Directors-General: Health, Home Affairs, International Relations and Cooperation, Justice and Constitutional Development, Labour, [National Intelligence] State Security Agency, [and] Social Development, and Women, Youth, Children and People with Disabilities and the National Commissioner of the South African Police Services and the Chief Executive Officer: Government Communication and Information System, issue directives regarding all matters which are necessary or expedient to be provided for and which are to be followed by all members of the prosecuting authority who are tasked with the institution and conducting of prosecutions in cases relating to trafficking in persons, including the following: - (a) The manner in which cases relating to trafficking in persons should be dealt with; - (b) the criteria to be used and the circumstances in which the prosecution must apply to court for an order that a witness and, in particular, child complainants/witnesses give evidence by means of closed circuit television as provided for in section 158 of the Criminal Procedure Act, if the court does not make an order on its own accord in terms subsection (2)(a) of that section or if an application in terms of subsection (2)(b) of that section is not made: